itsakcode/ai-case-study/README.md

 Based on Microsoft's market across M365 apps, Power Platform and Dynamics 365 it will be a huge financial and technological achievement once this Copilot reaches every customer.

-## How does Copilot works?
+## How does Copilot works? :eyes:

-Satya Nadella tweeted this on March 16,
+Satya Nadella :speech_balloon: tweeted this on March 16,

 >"With Microsoft 365 Copilot, we're giving people more agency and making technology more accessible with advanced AI and the most universal user interface: natural language."

 Copilot is built on *Large Language Models (LLMs)* hosted in Microsoft cloud.
 All of these models are trained using every publicly available resources.
 And these models use the your prompts and context to generate reponses.
 The more interaction you do, the more knowledgable Copilot becomes.
 Microsoft Graph (which contains every details about your data, its relationships, and activities happening across your organization) is the major data source for copilot and helps to provide responses related to data you provided access to.

-Check more on origin of Copilot [here](#overview-and-origin-origin-id)
+If you want a recap on ChatGPT and Microsoft AI journey go to [top :point_up:](#overview-and-origin-origin-id)

 Watch this video to understnad more on [How Copilot works?](https://www.youtube.com/watch?v=B2-8wrF9Okc)